wbglaeser/royalty_reporting/README.md

 To run and test the pipeline I have created a small number of mock up tables in my bigquery environment.
 The data goes back to the week starting on 2020-12-21.
 This is also when the airflow scheduler will start running.

+The dataset and tables are currently connected to my account.
+Please contact me for me to give access if needed.

 ## Get up and running

 1. Make sure you have [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your system.